About Civics for All

 Civics Week Poster Contest

-New York City high school students are invited to showcase their artistic talent and civic engagement beliefs by participating in the Civics for All Poster Contest.
+New York City students in grades K through 12 are invited to showcase their artistic talent and civic engagement by participating in the second annual NYCDOE Civics for All Poster Contest.
 We encourage your school to participate in this event by creating posters during Civics Week 2020, March 2-6th.

 Winning poster submissions will be printed and distributed to NYC schools for the 2020-21 school year.

 SoapboxNYC is a public speaking competition that calls on students to speak out about issues that affect them and their communities.
 Students create and advocate for solutions to improve their schools, communities, and the lives of other young people.
 Watch the Welcome to Project Soapbox video to see the event in action.
 Check back for more information in winter 2019.